 - The criticism of the series' treatment of Yamcha in particular.
 He was hardly a serious threat when he started out as an antagonist, and he went down to several humiliating defeats throughout the original Dragon Ball.
 Perhaps what turns off fans from him in Z isn't the fact that he loses, but that he loses in particularly brutal ways that come across as mean-spirited in comparison to the more light-hearted original series.

-- As pointed out by Team Four Star, the Saiyan Saga of Dragon Ball Z, despite setting the tone for the remainder of the series, also introduced many staples the franchise would be criticized for: Power Levels, Power Levels turning out to be useless, Beam-O-Wars, extremely over-the-top and drawn-out fights, and everybody waiting for Goku (and his new powerup) to save the day.
+- As pointed out by Team Four Star, the Saiyan Saga of Dragon Ball Z, despite setting the tone for the remainder of the series, also introduced many staples the franchise would be criticized for: Power Levels, Power Levels turning out to be useless, Beam-O-Wars, extremely over-the-top and drawn-out fights, and everybody getting killed while waiting for Goku (and his new powerup) to save the day.
 This was all excusable was it was new, but it got old as each new saga came out.

 - Fairy Tail, back in the Tower of Heaven arc, had Erza Scarlet requip to nothing but a sarashi and hakama pants, while dual wielding katanas, an outfit that is explicitly stated to not provide her any defense, or really any magic.
 What was supposed to represent her getting over her fear of pain associated with the Tower of Heaven and her own experiences with it became a predictable formula for all of her major fights from there on out: Be on the receiving end of a No-Holds-Barred Beatdown, have most of her other armors either destroyed or disregarded, only to have her make a token 'Nakama Speech' and then requip to this, resulting in a swift victory for her.